The Roughfisher's Glossary

 Eddy: A section of current in flowing water, moving contrary to the direction of the main current, especially in a circular motion.

 Egg Pattern: Any artificial lure that imitates a fish egg or a cluster of fish eggs.
-Popular egg patterns include yarn balls, beads, rubber eggs, or flies tied to imitate eggs.
+Popular egg patterns include yarn balls, plastic beads, rubber balls, blobs of glue, tiny balloons, or flies tied in various shapes and colors to imitate an egg or a cluster of eggs.